 It’s a fatty milk (compared to other plant-milks) whose specific taste blends very well with soups.
 Chop up some vegetables, add a cup of lentils for good measure, sprinkle spices to your heart’s desire and you’re ready to watch Jeff Probst sass people who haven’t eaten anything but rice for two weeks.
 The combination of hot spices and the hint of coconut will make you feel like you’re on the island with the contestants.

 You have no taste buds and also hate trees - Almond Milk

 This is a bit of a personal vendetta.
 I find the taste of almond milk unbearable and refuse to use it in anything that I can taste it in.
 So coffee, smoothies, soups are off; I’ll maybe put it in baked goods if I’m desperate, but considering I don’t own an oven, that seems an unlikely option.
 Plus, apparently almond milk isn’t very good for the environment because almonds are extremely water-intensive, it takes 15 gallons of water to produce just 16.
 It’s also nutritionally unimpressive, one cup of almond milk only has one gram of protein compared to the eight grams in oat milk.
 Some people like to put it in their breakfast cereal and stuff I guess.

 You’re a visionary who’s ahead of all trends - Water Lentil Milk

-Did you know about X before it was cool?
-Were you the first amongst your friends to obsess about avocados back in the 1870’s?
+Did you know about being cool before it was cool?
+Were you the first amongst your friends to obsess over avocados back in the 1870’s?
 Have you already tried lab-grown meat and in fact have a grow-your-own kit?
 Then, water lentil milk is the plant-based milk of your dreams.
 Water lentil is a fast-growing aquatic plant that has a very high turnover rate and people are making milk from it.
 Florida based company Parabel is the first to develop the new milk and they’re waiting on a patent to start distributing it.
 But you already knew about this right?